calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 >**DANGER!**  Do not disassemble AC wiring devices as even de-energized devices may store some lethal energy in their components.
 {: .prompt-danger }

 The [Leviton](https://www.leviton.com) [IPHS5-1LW In-Wall Humidity Sensor & Fan Control](https://www.leviton.com/en/products/iphs5-1lw) is a neat and novel method of controlling your bathroom fan.
-Its built-in humidity sensor turns the fan on when humidity is sensed, and then shuts it off when ambient humidity returns to normal (i.e. when the room steams up from a shower).
+Its built-in humidity sensor turns the fan on when humidity is sensed, and then shuts it off when ambient humidity returns to normal (i.e. when the room steams up from a hot shower).
 This is certainly useful as a modern convenicence, as well as it is a clever energy-saving device.

 As dandy as this little switch is, it's smart, but it's not *smart* smart.
 By *smart* smart, I mean *[internet-of-things](https://en.wikipedia.org/wiki/Internet_of_things)* smart.
 Unfortunately, this device's automation routines are subject and limited to its own local decision-making, and cannot be externally influenced nor read from.
 Alas, this can be fixed: